 Check the student statements each month to make sure the financial aid is listed.
 Please refer to the Student Aid Award Letter to see what financial aid the student will receive and check it off as it appears on the statements.
-If financial aid does not appear on the statement, call the Financial Aid Office at (252) 985-5200 or the Business Office at (252) 985-5104 to see why and/or what needs to be done to get the aid on the account.
+If financial aid does not appear on the statement, contact your financial aid counselor.

 Student Liability and Responsibilities

 When a student registers for a class, the student is liable for payment of the charges for that class, whether or not the student attends.
 The student will be billed for any unpaid charges, and the student may not register or obtain a transcript until the account is paid in full.
 To have charges removed or adjusted, the student must withdraw from a class during the refund drop period.
 (See Withdrawal Policy).